Academy Boys Take the Stage

 At San Antonio Academy boys learn to demonstrate poise and confidence and express themselves clearly and expressively as a result of the numerous opportunities they have to perform in front of an audience.

-Every year the boys in prekindergarten wow parents, friends and students with outstanding performances of two plays.
+Every year, the boys in Pre-Kindergarten wow parents, friends, and students with outstanding performances.
 In addition to memorizing their lines, the boys also decorate their own masks, paint backdrops and design programs for the event.
 Following the performances, guests and actors gather outside Ellison Hall to celebrate "a job well done" with cookies and juice.